 Comparing with other advanced features, these new functions are likely to be used.
 However, you cannot extend a partition by shrinking another one.

-How to shrink and extend partition with Server 2008 Disk Management
+How to shrink/extend partition in Server 2008 (R2) with Disk Management

 Many server administrators need to change partition size after running the server for a period of time.